Tian-W001/PeakyModManager_v3/README.md

 If you are unsure how to set up the paths, you can organize your existing mod folder as follows:

-1. Rename the folder currently containing your mods to `ModResources`, and make sure it contains only sub folders and no files.
+1. Rename the folder currently containing your mods to `ModResources`, and make sure it contains only subfolders and no loose files.
 2. Create a new, empty `Mods` folder alongside it.
 3. Set **Library Path** to `ModResources`.
 4. Set **Target Path** to the new `Mods` folder.